For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 Provisional Rates

 Provisional rates are the primary rate type issued by the HHS Indirect Cost Rate Group.
 Provisional rates are temporary estimates of the indirect cost rate and are used for a specified period.
 Provisional rates are required to be trued-up annually to determine final actual amounts.
-Truing up a provisional rate will result in a final rate being established.
+Truing up a provisional rate will result in a final rate being established after the close of the fiscal year.

 Final Rate